benkolera/talk-opaleye/code/README.md

 problems save for a moderate (but not impassable) learning curve.

-It is super refreshing to be able to treat your SQL with the same dose of safe abstraction as the rest of you haskell code, and for that alone it's well worth diving in and trying it out for yourself! :smile:
+It is super refreshing to be able to treat your SQL with the same dose of safe abstraction as the rest of your haskell code, and for that alone it's well worth diving in and trying it out for yourself! :smile:

 ## Table Definition